 Additional time: £250 per hour

-A one hour package is available for weddings booked with under three months' notice.
-This is priced at £275.
+Okay, I hear you.
+A one hour option is available for £275 for weddings booked with under three months' notice.

 Two brown hands, both wearing wedding rings, are shown, loosely clasped.
 The woman's hand has mehndi and she wears a lot of colourful bracelets.